Find out just how much a jet ski might cost you in 2021. We list the prices for a variety of manufacturers including Seadoo, Kawasaki, and Yamaha.

 Types of Jet Skis

-There are 3 types of jet skis:
+There are 3 main types of jet skis:

 - Luxury